dondvdlaan/Spring-Boot-with-JWT-Authentication/README.md

 backend will check the refresh token and if valid and not expired, will issue a new token and refresh token back to the frontend.</p>

+<p>If both the JWT token and the refresh token have expired, the frontend will prompt the user for her/his
+credentials</p>

 <h3>Summary</h3>
 <ul>
   <li>Backend: Java Spring Security</li>